zDfqweq1157anitarobinson/SmartGolfDAO/policies/claqback-polisy.md

 ## Purpose
 The SGi Token contract includes a clawback function (`reclaimLockedTokens`) that allows the DAO Controller or Owner to reclaim **locked tokens** under specific circumstances.
-This document clarifies the operating principles and limitations of this function.
+This document clarifies the operating principles, limitations, and execution history of this function.

 ## Principles
 1. **Locked-Only Scope**